S-r-G-M-P-d-N-S

 Chalan: e.g. SNr; NGr; rM; MGr; rMP; PMGr; PMGr; rMPd; MGr; rMPNS; PNSNr; rNdMd; MPdMGr; rdMGr; GrSNr; SNr; GrS (Raja)

-“The time for performing this raga – around sunset – is when nature and humans are at peace, but the disembodied spirits (of whom Shiva is the Lord) become active, and aid the black magic of tantriks…” (Omkarnath Thakur)
+“The time for performing this raga – around sunset – is when nature and humans are at peace, but the disembodied spirits (of whom Shiva is the Lord) become active, and aid in the black magic of tantriks…” (Omkarnath Thakur)

 —Context—